 The Texas Education Agency actively supports early childhood educators via professional development, resource provision, and on-demand support.
-To access a comprehensive list of available resources, visit the ECE Resources page.
+To access a comprehensive list of available resources, visit the ECE Resources page and use the links on the right to access support regarding Assessment/Data Driven Instruction resources, Prekindergarten Tuition, and published webinars from the Early Childhood team.

-***Important Update*** The Commissioner's List of Approved Prekindergarten Assessment Instruments is extended through the 2021-2022 school year.
+Please note: The 2017-2022 Commissioner's List of Approved Prekindergarten Progress Monitoring Instruments will remain in effect through the 2023-2024 school year.

-The following five primary domains of development may be assessed using the instruments on the lists:
+The following five primary domains of development must be assessed using the instruments on the list:

 - Health and Wellness